Careers360 Logo

 JEE Practice Questions PDF with Answers: Chemistry

 These chapters listed below have the highest chance of repeating again.
-The weightage given is the weightage of these chapters according to past trends.
+The weightage given is the weightage of these chapters according to January Session of JEE Main 2026.
 Therefore, the questions from these chapters are considered to be JEE Mains important questions and answers.

 Questions: